yankiboran/Cybersecurity/CTF (Capture the Flag)/Introduction to the AWS EC2 UserScripts.md

-# Introduction to the AWS EC2 UserScripts
+# Introduction to the AWS EC2 UserScripts for the CFT Environment
 Let's take a look at launching an EC2 Instance with the UserScript functionality to build a CTF Challenge.
 UserScripts helps us to initialize the EC2 Instance with pre-defined configurations.

 **UserScript defined below:**